Overgrown garden with white daisies and other flowers, power lines, cloudy sky, and mountains in the background.

 • Guiding decisions about body disposition in ways that honor the life lived and the values of those involved.

-This is a practical guide approached with contemplation, creating space to live and die more consciously.
+This is a practical, contemplative process, creating space to live and die more consciously.
+It is suitable for people of any age and at any stage of health.

-• I work alongside Hospice offering non-medical support at the end of life and during the dying process.
-I offer a calm, compassionate presence to ensure wishes are upheld.
+I work alongside hospice teams, offering non-medical, complementary support.
+I bring a calm, compassionate presence to help ensure a person’s wishes are honored and upheld.
 I provide steady support to both the person who is dying and their circle of care, helping to cultivate a space of connection, reverence, and rest.

 • After a death, there is still care to be given.
 I support families in tending to the body with reverence and calm, honoring cultural, spiritual, or personal practices.
 This may include gentle washing, anointing, dressing, and creating a sacred space, following a pace that feels natural and that honors the wishes of there person who has died.